 Many medical professionals verify the value of colonic irrigation worldwide by prescribing it.
 From the signal stage of history surrounding ancient Egypt, practices of colonic irrigation in their most basic form – enemas or clysters – have provided people with internal cleansings adjunctive to their external hygiene.
-The Ebers Papyrus, from the 14th century BC, prescribes internal cleansing for no less than twenty stomach and intestinal complaints.
+From the 14th century BC, the Ebers Papyrus prescribes internal cleansing for no less than twenty stomach and intestinal complaints.

-Thirty years ago, Leonard Smith, MD, of Gainsville, Florida graduated from medical school.
+Leonard Smith, MD, of Gainsville, Florida, graduated from medical school thirty years ago.
 And eventually, he became board certified in general surgery by the American College of Surgery.
 For more than twenty-five years, Dr Smith has practised as a specialist in gastrointestinal surgery.
-Further, he has dealt with all types of colon difficulties, including operations for overcoming
+Further, he has dealt with all types of colon difficulties, including operations to overcoming

 “l am very well acquainted with the colon’s functions.
-My true belief is that colonic irrigation is also the perfect cleansing medium for preparing the patient for colonoscopy.
-It’s a much better way of getting the human colon ready for an operation than having a patient swallow a gallon of that usual presurgery solution known as ‘Colon-GoLYTELY.’
+I believe that colonic irrigation is also the perfect cleansing medium for preparing the patient for colonoscopy.
+It’s a better way of getting the human colon ready for an operation than having a patient swallow a gallon of that usual presurgery solution known as ‘Colon-GoLYTELY’.
 Instead, colonic hydrotherapy has the patient avoid this solution’s harmful side effects of

 Dr Smith says.

-“Without any reservation, I declare that my wish is to see it become an established procedure for many kinds of gastrointestinal problems.
-If medical centres, hospitals, and clinics installed colonic irrigation departments, they would find such departments just as productive for patients as their present treatment areas which are devoted to physiotherapy,” states Leonard Smith, MD.
+“Without any reservation, I declare that my wish is to see it become an established procedure for many gastrointestinal problems.
+If medical centres, hospitals, and clinics installed colonic irrigation departments, they would find such departments just as productive for patients as their present treatment areas devoted to physiotherapy,” states Leonard Smith, MD.
 “Such is my true belief.
 I do endorse this therapeutic program.”